mohitjangra6017/tx_data/readme.md

    Once the config.php file exists the installation will continue to create the database structure and essential data, and prepare the site data directory.

-   As a partner you will now need to set the flavour that the site is using to ensure that the correct functionality is available to the site.
+   As a partner, you will now need to set the flavour that the site is using to ensure that the correct functionality is available to the site.
    This can be done by defining the following in your config.php:
    ```php